Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 Do all this on the Course Linux Server when you are ready to submit:

-in the Source Directory on the CLS.
-Create a Symbolic Link to this program named check
+Source Directory on the CLS.
+Create a Symbolic Link to this

 Execute the above “check” program on the CLS using its symbolic link.
 (Review the Search Path notes if you forget how to run a program by pathname from the command line.)
 This program will check your fetched CentOS work, assign you a mark, and display the output on your screen.
 (You may want to paginate the long output so you can read all of it.)